sisso/rust-mud/docs/forums.md

 To have better consistency, we should always serialize all objects, including static ones.
 All changes in static files need to be executed as Migration.
-- so what is the prupose of Prefab?
+- so what is the purpose of Prefab?
 Should we remove prefabs?
   - migrations can already only happens in prefab model?

 Maybe instances of prefab can be stored as enum Some[T], Inherited or None